mikedelong/kaggle-zestimate/capstone_report.md

 |random seed   | a seed for the random number generator; setting this will allow us to get reproducible results from the model  |
 |subsample   |  This is the subsample ratio of the training instance; it determines how much of the instances will grow trees.
 Defaults to 1.0 (all instances grow trees). |

-1. Define the algorithm
-2. Justify its use based on the characteristics of the problem and the problem domain
-3. Include algorithm variables and parameters
-4. Foo and bar

 ### Benchmark